Proposal Submission and Timeline

 - proposal pack to PI for final review

-If documents are received less than 24 hours prior to submission, the pre-award team will review and submit the proposal as time allows, but cannot assure successful submission of proposals.
+If the completed proposal is received less than 24 hours prior to submission, the pre-award team will review and submit the proposal as time allows, but cannot assure successful submission of proposals.